Beating the Harmonic lower bound for online bin packing: The offline solution

-There are only finitely many patterns for each $k$.
-Denote this set by $\Q_k$ for $k=1,\dots,K$.
-Note that $\Q_k$ is the same for all $k$ for which $\redspace_k \le1/3$.
-We can describe an offline algorithm for a given post-processed input $\sigma'$ by a distribution $\chi$ over the patterns, where $\chi(q)$ indicates which fraction of the bins in the optimal solution are packed using pattern $q$.
+We can describe the solution of an offline algorithm for a given post-processed input $\sigma'$ by a distribution $\chi$ over the patterns, where $\chi(q)$ indicates which fraction of the bins in the optimal solution are packed using pattern $q$.
+Theorem \ref{thm:red-alpha} shows that $\opt(\sigma')\le\opt(\sigma)$, where $\sigma$ refers to the original input and $\sigma'$ refers to the input after post-processing.